 Let your kids compare the types of ads, and help them judge those types that are harder to spot.
 (In general, as you go down the list of ad types, the ads become more difficult to discern.)

 Help older children think about how the ad was targeted to them.
 Was it contextually targeted?
 Was it targeted towards them based on previous actions they’ve taken (behaviorally targeted)?
 Or is it location based?
 Kids really get an eye opener as they realize how these ads are relying on their personal information and actions to determine what they see.

 Another fun learning tool is to have your child search a term and compare it to what you see when you do the same search.
 Are the results different?
 Are the ads you see different?

 Providing this advertising education will help your children be safer and smarter about advertising manipulation, keep your devices safer, and limit the overexposure of your family’s personal information privacy.

-[i] The fraudulent practice of sending e-mails claiming to be from legitimate companies to fool individuals to revealing personal information the criminal can use to commit ID theft.
+[i] The fraudulent practice of sending e-mails claiming to be from legitimate companies to fool individuals into revealing personal information the criminal can use to commit ID theft.

 [v] US Mobile Media Revenue Growth to Outpace 17% Global Average

 [vi] Consumer Reports study in July of 2011, found that at least or under were using Facebook – and that 5 million of these kids were 10 or younger